-us in precarity; words against reason was developed in collaboration with Meital Yaniv as a performance/experimental workshop constructed to address and foster counter strategies in writing and using words, particularly in relation to the idea of precarity.
+us in precarity; words against reason was developed in collaboration with Meital Yaniv as a performance and experimental workshop constructed to address and foster counter strategies in writing and using words, particularly in relation to the idea of precarity.
 Writing was addressed as a space of working together and as a shared time for dealing with how power works in emotional lives.
-This workshop included a group discussion about how to find alternate forms and practices in writing, a free-writing session, a walk in the city, and a group reading exercise that included finding ways to keep each other from falling when on precarious foundations.
+This workshop included a group discussion about how to find alternate forms and practices in writing, a free-writing session, a walk in the city with bricks, and a group reading exercise that included finding ways to keep each other from falling when on precarious foundations.
 A final group activity was structured around the question, “What should we do next?”

 us in precarity; words against reason was supported by Deep Time University (DTU), a project by artist Michael Ano, created as an alternative learning platform to engage with the questions: “What should the University teach you?
 What do you want to learn?
 And, what do you need to know now to survive?
 DTU: Intersession was a series of interactive research and production seminars exploring: occupying space, coping with trauma, and sustainable practices.
 Deep Time University was organized in collaboration with The Museum of Contemporary Art San Diego and was developed in dialogue with UC San Diego students, campus resource centers, and faculty.
 This program was supported by MCASD’s Millennial Engagement initiative from an Irvine Foundation Exploring Engagement grant, UC San Diego Frontiers of Innovation Scholars Program; Institute of Arts and Humanities, Sixth College, and the UCSD Visual Arts Department.

 Image Credit: Michael Ano